 “We know that West Nile virus may be present throughout Maryland,” said Secretary of Agriculture Buddy Hance.
 “It typically appears at this time in the summer, so we are not surprised with this positive finding.

-“The confirmation of virus-positive mosquitoes serves as a reminder to all residents to continue protecting themselves against mosquito bites and to conduct backyard mosquito control activities, in addition to MDA’s (Maryland Department of Agriculture) routine surveillance and spray activities.”
+“The confirmation of virus-positive mosquitoes serves as a reminder to all residents to continue protecting themselves against mosquito bites and to conduct backyard mosquito control activities, in addition to MDA’s (Maryland Department of Agriculture) routine surveillance and mist activities.”

 People most at risk for developing severe forms of West Nile Fever are those older than 50 and those with already compromised immune systems.
 However, all people should take steps to avoid mosquito bites, say Maryland’s Public Health officials.